- Aboriginal women 15 years and older are 3.5 times more likely to experience violence than non-Aboriginal women.

 Andrea Smith, “Sexual Violence as a Tool of Genocide”

-Anonymous asked: Why care about what us white people wear for halloween so much?
+Anonymous said: Why care about what us white people wear for halloween so much?
 Why can't you simply ignore it?
 If anyone wants to be an indian let us.
 Stop criticizing...

 Even if I ignore it I will be affected by the outcome of these racist actions.
 Native people will be affected by these racist costumes.
 Dressing up as an “Indian / Native American” reduces hundreds of Native cultures into one racist stereotype; this is dehumanizing.
 When a group (or race) is viewed as subhuman violence and oppression towards that group is inevitable (and in this case continuous).